 The idea is really to understand the nature of a broadcasting method and what people are most happy to use it for!

 So the next time you are wondering what broadcasting method to use.
-Remember, we’ve said it and we’ll say it again, there is really no best method at all – Only the best combination of methods.
+Remember, we’ve said it and we’ll say it again, there is no perfect marketing method, only perfect marketing methods.